xorxyz/www/content/library/story.md

 - power grids are needed to run data networks, and data networks are needed to operate power grids.
 - backup generators
 - hospital
-- floor is lava
+- the floor is lava
--
+- factions
   - walkaways
   - outcasts
   - solars